ruby/ruby/doc/yjit.md

 ## Usage

-Once uJIT is built, you can either use `./miniruby` from within your build directory, or switch to the uJIT version of `ruby` by using the `chruby` tool:
+Once YJIT is built, you can either use `./miniruby` from within your build directory, or switch to the YJIT version of `ruby` by using the `chruby` tool:

 ```